Terms and Conditions

 enters into a contract to sell IF the buyer's bid is acceptable.

-All normal provisions of contract law apply to enforce these arrangements.
+All normal provisions of contract law apply to enforce these

 Please read the descriptions of each auction lot carefully as well